REPORTING A CHANGE OF ADDRESS

 Getting You to Your New Home Safely

 Little Red Wagon wants to make sure you have everything you need in order to make your move quick and easy.
 This is why we have provided you with a list of items that require address changes as well as how to find them and do them.
-In addition to this resource, we also have a moving checklist, and education Blog, and a residential moving FAQ.
+In addition to this resource, we also have a moving checklist, and educational blog, and a residential moving FAQ.
 If you are ready to move or have questions about your move we are happy to help and are always available for a call.